Pattakammasuttaü (Aïg 4.61) 1

 Here, householder, a Noble Disciple, with a mind devoid of the stain of selfishness,

-lives in the house, free and generous, with pure hands, 3 delighting in relinquishment,
+lives in the house, free and generous, with pure hands, Sometimes translated open-handed, but

 bound to help those who ask, delighting in the distribution of gifts.